oracle-livelabs/developer/redwood-extensions/introduction/introduction.md

 This lab assumes you have:
 * Access to Oracle Fusion Cloud Applications (Specifically the CX modules)
-* Access to VB Studio that is part of Oracle Fusion Cloud Applications
+* Access to the VB Studio instance that was provisioned with your Oracle Fusion Cloud Applications instance

 ## Learn More